CrowdWalrus/crowdwalrus-dapp/docs/phase2-frontend-contract-integration.md

     - If needed, iterate enabled coins from TokenRegistry (see Section 7) and query dynamic fields keyed by `PerCoinKey<T>` via `getDynamicFieldObject` to read `PerCoinStats<T> { total_raw, donation_count }`.
 - Backfill existing places showing “supporters” or totals to consume this hook rather than recomputing from events.

-Deliverables: a reusable hook that provides `totalUsdMicro`, `totalDonationsCount`, and optionally coin-specific totals.
+Deliverables: a reusable hook that provides `totalUsdMicro`, `totalDonationsCount`, and optionally coin-specific totals. **Done** – `useCampaignStats` now powers campaign detail, profile, explore, and admin surfaces with live totals (plus per-coin helpers when needed).
+All consumers log stats errors and fall back to safe zero states so list/grid views never show stale data while still surfacing the issues for debugging.

 ## 5) Donation Flows (new features)